 - Notes where evidence is seen and identifies any gaps

-- Returns the checklist to the IAF and provides recommendations
+- Returns the checklist to the IAF and provides recommendation

 - The IAF decides if further information or review if required: